Polly Ely, president of Gary's Widows Inc., wants to get one thing straight.

 "People probably think we're all dead," she said.
 "But we're not."

-Last year, Gary's Widows adopted seven families, mostly other seniors.
+But last year, Gary's Widows adopted seven families, mostly other seniors.
 At Thanksgiving and Christmas, baskets of food and gifts filled Mrs. Ely's home.

 "My apartment looked like a department store," she said.